tokamachina/conditional-visibility-new/README.md

 ![df](./wiki/images/feature_dfred_conv_effects_1.png)

-- **Integration with [Combat Utility Belt or CUB](https://github.com/death-save/combat-utility-belt):** If you use Combat Utility Belt and check "Remove Default Status Effects," it will remove those Status Effects necessary for this module to function.
-They can be re-added using Combat Utility Belt's Condition Lab.
+- **Integration with [Combat Utility Belt or CUB](https://github.com/death-save/combat-utility-belt):** If you use Combat Utility Belt you can use the new active effect management for sync with this module.

 ![Example: Adding Unknown](./wiki/images/95407444-06d6a880-08eb-11eb-9478-6401fc1d02f8.png)